s-victor/TinyPedal/docs/customization.md

 This checks whether a widget or module will be loaded at startup.

     update_interval
 This sets refresh rate for widget or module, value is in milliseconds.
 A value of `20` means refreshing every 20ms, which equals 50fps.
-Since most data from sharedmemory plugin is capped at 50fps, and most operation system has a roughtly 15ms minimum sleep time, setting value less than `10` will gain no benefit, and extreme low value could result significant increase of CPU usage.
+Since most data from sharedmemory plugin is capped at 50fps, and most operation system has a roughly 15ms minimum sleep time, setting value less than `10` has no benefit, and extreme low value may result significant increase of CPU usage.

     idle_update_interval
 This sets refresh rate for module while its idle for conserving resources.